Changes & Challenges (1920s-1930s): Agricultural Hard Times and The Great Depression

 Interest Approach – Engagement

-- Use the following Procedures section as a guide to explore the concepts in the multimedia presentation.
+- Use the following Procedures section as a guide to explore concepts in the interactive timeline.

 Agriculture in the 1920s: Hard Times